For founders

 Product Development workspace

-You're the only person holding the product spec. m18t is where it lives so it doesn't only live in your head.
-Solutions, features, models, controllers, events — documented relationally, status-tracked, attachable to artifacts (decision logs, design notes, half-baked drafts).
-When you talk to a developer (yours or contracted), you point them at PD, not at a stale Notion page.
+You're the only person holding the product definition. m18t is where it lives so it doesn't only live in your head.
+Solutions, features, models, controllers and events, documented relationally, status-tracked, attachable to artifacts (decision logs, design notes, half-baked drafts).
+When you talk to a developer (yours or contracted), you point them at PD, not at a stale wiki page.

 Content + Canvas + Publish

-You write the marketing yourself. m18t's content table covers blog, web, social, help — same editor, one status, one SEO model.
-Canvas generates the cover graphics that would otherwise be a Canva tab and 20 minutes.
-Publish handles the FB / IG / CMS push in one click.
+You write the marketing yourself. m18t's content table covers blog, web, social and help, with the same editor, one status, one SEO model.
+The graphics generator turns brand-aware templates into the covers that would otherwise be a design-tool tab and 20 minutes.
+Publish handles the FB / IG / LinkedIn / CMS push in one click, or on a schedule.

 Email repository + Events registry

-You're the one drafting the transactional emails your product sends. m18t's email repo lets you draft, version, preview, send-as-test, approve — before you wire them into code or a third-party email service.
-The events registry holds the named analytics events your product emits, tied to the controllers in PD that fire them.
+You're the one drafting the transactional emails your product sends. m18t's email repo lets you draft, version, preview, send-as-test and approve, before you wire them into code or an outside email service.
+The events registry holds the named analytics events your product emits, tied to the controllers in PD they belong to.
 When a developer adds the instrumentation, they read the catalogue here.

 Multi-brand workspace (if you have side projects)